 Lately, we have missed a browser plugin that was very popular at our agency.
-It was called sitemetrics and made for example the title tag and other metrics visible after one click when surfing websites.
+It was called sitemetrics and made for example tag and other metrics visible after one click when surfing websites.
 This made our work easier every day, because we didn’t have to open the source code on every subpage and then search for the title tag when we wanted to get an overview.

 Only the source code of the website and its HTTP headers are read.
+The extension outputs:

 We use this tool internally, but also make it available for free to any Chrome user via the Chrome Web Store.
 Click here to go directly to the extension.

 But what can you do with the information that the extension outputs?
 That is briefly summarized here: